Skip to content

 WordPress Tips

-• -W parameter will install WordPress as shown above, but it must still be configured through the wp-config.php page.
+• -W parameter will install WordPress as shown above, but it must still be configured through the browser.

 • By default, a MariaDB database will be set up using this script.
-You can also specify another DB if needed.
+You can also specify another DB if needed, using the --with-mysql or --with-percona flags.

 • If you already have a WordPress installation running on another server, it can be imported into LiteSpeed with no hassle using the --wordpresspath parameter.

-• To completely install WordPress with your LiteSpeed installation, skipping the need for the wp-config.php page, use the --wordpressplus flag.
-This can be used with --wpuser--wppassword--wplang, and --sitetitle to configure each of the settings normally set via wp-config.php.
+• To completely install WordPress with your LiteSpeed installation, skipping the need for the browser installation process, use --wordpressplus [SITEDOMAIN].
+The --wpuser, --wppassword, --wplang, and --sitetitle flags allow you to further customize the settings.

 Options